anmagx/frankentrack/README.md

-# Acceltrack
+# Frankentrack

 A hobbyist 5DOF headtracking solution written in python, utilizing an IMU like the MPU6500/6050.
 Supports single IR-LED tracking for X/Y translation.

-## What is Acceltrack?
+## What is Frankentrack?

-Acceltrack is a headtracking solution for racing or flightsim games.
+Frankentrack is a headtracking solution for racing or flightsim games.
 It accepts motion sensor input over serial and sends them over UDP (opentrack-compatible).
 It also supports single brightspot tracking utilizing a webcam for providing X/Y translation.

 ## Requirements